Dental Hygiene Appointments | Dental Hygienist Brisbane

 Do you love that clean feeling your teeth have after a dental hygiene appointment?
 As the name suggests, a dental hygienist’s role is to help you maintain a clean mouth and healthy oral environment.

-A hygienist’s uses preventive and educational techniques to inform patients about their oral health is invaluable, and dental hygienists are an integral part of modern dentistry and its team-based approach to dental care and patient treatment.
+A dental hygienist uses preventive and educational techniques to inform patients about their oral health.
+Oral hygiene is an integral part of modern dentistry and its team-based approach to dental care and patient treatment.

 As stated by the Australian Dental Association, some of the key services provided by a dental hygienist include –